 Photo by Gerson Repreza

-As a blogger who regularly interviews purpose-driven startup founders, I’m always checking my social media feeds and Google alerts for the latest innovations.
-And I’ve noticed a growing trend: celebrities are no longer simply lending their names to causes, ad campaigns or charities.
+As a creator who regularly interviews purpose-driven startup founders, I’m always checking my social media feeds and Google alerts for the latest innovations.
+I’ve noticed a growing trend: celebrities are no longer simply lending their names to causes, ad campaigns or charities.
 Instead they’re starting their own positive-impact businesses to help tackle some of today’s biggest social and/or environmental problems.

 And of course my next thought was…. time to put together another Causeartist list!